Heterogeneous Multi-Tier Networks: Improper Signaling For Joint Rate-Energy Optimization: Optimization Problems

 \paragraph{Optimization of Pseudo-covariance matrix}

-{\bf Step 1}: By considering the optimal covariance matrix of problem (\ref{A5}), we have the optimal value for the first term in the rate expression in (\ref{ratesi}) which is denoted by $\Gamma^{\star}$.
-By plugging $\Gamma^{\star}$ into the first term of (\ref{ratesi}), we optimize the pseudo-covariance matrix.
-Thus, the optimization problem is written as

-where the power and energy constraints are dropped since they are embedded in the covariance part of the augmented covariance matrix.\\ {\bf Step 2}: This step is described in Appendix B.
+{\bf Step 1}: By considering the optimal covariance matrix of problem (\ref{A5}), we have the optimal value for the first term in the rate expression in (\ref{Rr1}) which is denoted by $\Gamma^{\star}$.
+By plugging $\Gamma^{\star}$ into the first term of (\ref{Rr1}), we optimize the pseudo-covariance matrices.
+Thus, the optimization problem is written as { } where the power and energy constraints are dropped since they are embedded in the covariance part of the augmented covariance matrix.\\ {\bf Step 2}: The optimization problem (\ref{A6}) is solved efficiently in the Appendix.